timkendrick/timkendrick.github.io/_posts/tips/2016-04-04-hoisting-nesting-and-readability.md

 I'd recommend keeping the following tips in mind when optimizing your functions for easy code-skimming:

 - Make sure that each function only does one thing
-- Keep function bodies concise (ideally only a few lines each)
+- Keep function bodies concise (ideally only a few lines per function)
 - Don't shy away from breaking a function into a series of small, nested functions (this helps keep the function body concise)
 - Lay out the function body as a series of simple 'dumb' steps, followed by nested functions that contain the meat of the implementation
 - When naming things, value clarity over brevity: aim for self-documenting code via well-named functions and variables